 While metformin is a drug that is used to treat diabetes, it can also be prescribed for other uses.
 Women with polycystic ovary syndrome (PCOS) may be given metformin, but it’s not currently licensed for PCOS.
-That's because metformin can lower insulin and blood sugar levels.
+That's because it can lower insulin and blood sugar levels.
 This helps women with PCOS with their ovulation and periods.
 It also lowers the risk of a miscarriage.
 Speak to your doctor if you want to know more about PCOS and metformin.

-If you have Type 1 diabetes then you might also start metformin, but only if you have insulin resistance.
+If you have type 1 diabetes then you might also start metformin, but only if you have insulin resistance.